mj-meyer/RedwoodSDK-RSC-Movies/README.md

 ### Batched Database Queries

-D1 has a limit of 32 variables per query.
+D1 has a limit of [100 bound parameters per query](https://developers.cloudflare.com/d1/platform/limits/).
 To handle this, I implemented a `batchQuery` utility that:

-1. Chunks requests into groups of 30 or fewer
+1. Chunks requests into groups of 90 or fewer
 2. Preserves the original ordering of results
 3. Handles single-query optimization when under the limit